-The first year MRes students work as a cohort across the two institutions, whether based in Reading within the School of Mathematical and Physical Sciences or based at Imperial within the Department of Mathematics, in each case in high spec accommodation designed for the CDT.
-The MRes cohort takes courses together, in large part through high-speed interactive videolink, meets together weekly for MPE Wednesdays, and trains together in occasional residential workshops, including: the Kick-Off meeting in September and the annual Jamboree.
+Starting with the very first day, students work as a cohort across the two institutions, whether based in Reading within the School of Mathematical and Physical Sciences or based at Imperial within the Department of Mathematics, in each case in high spec accommodation designed for the CDT.
+The MRes cohort takes courses together, in large part through high-speed interactive videolink, meets together weekly for MPE Wednesdays, and trains together in occasional residential workshops, including the Kick-Off meeting in September and the annual Jamboree.

 Useful details on the first year MRes programme can be found in the current MRes_Mathematics_Planet_earth_handbook_2017.